chronicweirdo/calculator/README.md

 # Chronicalc - a calculator

 The Chronicalc web app is a free advanced calculator that can be installed as a progressive web app on iOS and Android.
+The application can be accessed at [https://chronicweirdo.github.io/calculator/](https://chronicweirdo.github.io/calculator/)

 ## Features